Drop your resume for an instant ATS read — no account or job description needed; add a job next for your hiring-manager fit.

 Resonn gives you two scores.

-Hiring Manager Fit tells you what happens after you pass.
+Hiring Manager Fit tells you what happens after a person reads it.

 It reads your resume the way a person would and flags where you're light.